ReactiveCocoa/reactiveswift-composable-architecture/README.md

     2. It is possible to create a scheduler that performs its work immediately when on the main thread and otherwise uses `DispatchQueue.main.async` (_e.g._ see ReactiveSwift's [`UIScheduler`](https://github.com/ReactiveCocoa/ReactiveSwift/blob/f97db218c0236b0c6ef74d32adb3d578792969c0/Sources/Scheduler.swift)).
 This introduces a lot more complexity, and should probably not be adopted without having a very good reason.

     At the end of the day, we require `Store` to be used in much the same way that you interact with Apple's APIs.
 Just as `URLSession` delivers its results on a background thread, thus making you responsible for dispatching back to the main thread, the Composable Architecture makes you responsible for making sure to send actions on the main thread.
-If you are using an effect that may deliver its output on a non-main thread, you must explicitly perform `.receive(on:)` in order to force it back on the main thread.
+If you are using an effect that may deliver its output on a non-main thread, you must explicitly perform `.observe(on:)` in order to force it back on the main thread.

     This approach makes the fewest number of assumptions about how effects are created and transformed, and prevents unnecessary thread hops and re-dispatching.
 It also provides some testing benefits.
 If your effects are not responsible for their own scheduling, then in tests all of the effects would run synchronously and immediately.
 You would not be able to test how multiple in-flight effects interleave with each other and affect the state of your application.
 However, by leaving scheduling out of the `Store` we get to test these aspects of our effects if we so desire, or we can ignore if we prefer.
 We have that flexibility.